nditech/apollo/README.md

 `ln -s /etc/nginx/sites-available/apollo /etc/nginx/sites-enabled/apollo`

 Then edit the apollo file in `sites-available` with Nginx configurations.
-A sample file is shown below, with INSERT_SITE_URL indicating places in which the site url should be substituted in.
+A sample file is shown below.
+Replace INSERT_SITE_URL with the url for your site (replace INSERT_SITE_URL in both places).
+Insert your ssl crt at /etc/ssl/certs/ssl.crt and your ssl key at /etc/ssl/certs/ssl.key.

 ```
 server {